oddstream/gosol/README.md

 Every configuration option in a program is a place where the program is too stupid to figure out for itself what the user really wants, and should be considered a failure of both the program and the programmer who implemented it.

-## Terminology and conventions

-* A PILE of cards

-* A CONFORMANT series of cards in a pile is called a SEQUENCE

-* A set of cards is called a PACK (not 'deck')

-* Suits are listed in alphabetic order: Club, Diamond, Heart, Spade

-* Cards changing between face down and face up is called FLIPPING.

-* The user never moves or flips a face down card, only the dealer can

-* Cards cannot be played from the foundation

-* Cell, Foundation and Waste piles only hold face up cards

-* Stock only has face down cards

-* Tableau and Reserve piles may have face up or down cards

 ## FAQ

 ### What makes this different from the other solitaire implementations?